Lima Memorial Health System Logo

 Other Things You Can Do to Prevent Infections

 Hospital patients who are very old, very young, or very ill are at the greatest risk for harm from infections such as colds and the flu.
 To prevent getting the flu and passing it to others, get a flu vaccine each year.
 To prevent getting COVID-19 and passing it to others, get COVID-19 vaccines according to current recommendations from the Centers for Disease Control.
-Ask your doctor what other vaccines you need.
+Ask your provider what other vaccines you need.

 When you visit a patient in the hospital, keep your hands away from your face.
 Cough or sneeze into a tissue or into the crease of your elbow, not into the air.